Modeling Spatio-Temporal Transport: From Rigid Advection to Realistic Dynamics

 with

-Such velocity field describes a spiral whose radius $R(\bs)$ changes at each spatial location.
+Velocity field \eqref{eq:ex_vst} describes a spiral whose radius $R(\bs)$ changes at each spatial location.
 Hence, the magnitude of the point-wise elements of the velocity field depends on both the location and the time, while their direction only on the latter.
 In the top and bottom rows of Figure \ref{fig:het_FF_vst_sim_square} we show the traveling field and the corresponding velocity fields changing over time, respectively.
 Notice that we used the same initial image as in Figure~\ref{fig:Dist_FF_vst_sim}, and that the velocity fields have been re-scaled for representation purposes.
 As we would expect in the observed temporal evolution of a tropical cyclone, the points closest to the center, i.e. the origin, get less distorted than those further away from it.